 Iterations and Fixes

 Building a new feature within an existing app can be challenging, but even more rewarding.
-Working to build a feature that can help make life easier for Chase banking customers is a admirable, albeit, tough undertaking, one I would proudly take on again in the future.
+Working to build a feature that can help make life easier for banking customers is a admirable, albeit, tough undertaking, one I would proudly take on again in the future.
 I found usability testing to be the most helpful within this project to help refine the direction and flow of the entire feature to create a strong and functional product design.